Creative Donation Jar Ideas for Fundraising | Nonprofit Guide

 Combine physical jars with digital donation options for maximum reach:

-- QR codes linking to donation pages
+- QR codes linking to your donation page

 - Contactless tap-to-give stickers

-- Venmo/PayPal handles printed on the jar
+- Digital payment links printed on the jar

 Great for people who don't carry cash.
 This hybrid approach can double your conversion rates.